From BR Bullpen

 At the end of his first spring training with the Yankees in 2012, Pineda complained of tightness in the back of his right shoulder and had to start the season on the disabled list after undergoing an MRI and being diagnosed with tendinitis.
 He had been battered around in his last practice start, giving up 6 runs in 2 2/3 innings to set off alarms, although there had been concern all spring that his velocity was noticeably down.
 The Yankees got more bad news on April 25th when a further medical exam found a tear in the labrum muscle of Michael's throwing shoulder.
 The injury required season-ending surgery.
 While working out in Tampa, FL, he was arrested by local police in the early hours of August 20th after being spotted driving his SUV erratically and at high speed, and was charged charged with DUI, having tested for a blood alcohol level well over the legal limit.

 When Pineda showed up for spring training with the Yankees in 2013, he was still not ready to pitch, but at least the team was confident that he could be in the starting rotation by May or June, but that turned out to be way too optimistic.
 He began his minor league rehabilitation on June 9th with the Class A Tampa Yankees, before moving to the AA Trenton Thunder at the end of the month and the AAA Scranton/Wilkes-Barre Yankees on July 6th.
-He was 2-1 with a 3.22 ERA in 10 starts between the three levels when he was taken out of a game on August 2nd due to stiffness in his shoulder. he was shut down completely for two weeks, then resumed throwing from flat ground in mid-August.
+He was 2-1 with a 3.22 ERA in 10 starts between the three levels when he was taken out of a game on August 2nd due to stiffness in his shoulder.
+He was shut down completely for two weeks, then resumed throwing from flat ground in mid-August.
 In spite of the setback, the Yankees were still hoping to finally have him in pinstripes before the end of the season.
 Indeed, when he showed up in spring training in 2014, he was finally healthy and was able to earn the team's fifth starter job, beating out Adam Warren and Vidal Nuno and was finally set to make his belated debut in pinstripes, which took place on April 5th against the Toronto Blue Jays.
 He pitched well over 6 innings but was charged with a 4-0 loss.
 He earned his first win on April 10th, 4-1 over the Boston Red Sox; there was some controversy surrounding his performance, as the Red Sox's broadcasters claimed to have detected pine tar on his pitching hand.
 Pineda dismissed this, stating it was simply sweat mixed with dust, and the matter was never brought to the attention of home plate umpire Brian O'Nora, who would have been the only person who could have properly investigated it.
 On April 16th, he followed Masahiro Tanaka's strong performance in the opening game of a doubleheader by holding the Chicago Cubs scoreless over 6 innings as the Yankees swept the twinbill, 3-0 and 2-0.
 It was the first time a team had recorded two shutouts on the same day since 1988.

 Notable Achievements